gcntran/find-me-something-to-cook-mobile/find-me-something-to-cook/Planning.md

 For next assignment (multi-page screen)
   - Add a screen for viewing the recipe detail, another component?
   - Users navigate to the Notebook tab -> View recipe/Delete recipe from Notebook
+  - Add a profile screen for setting, backup/restore and dietary information
   - Add MongoDB for database to store favorite recipes in Notebook

 Part B: Development